|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 Meeting Place & Time

-We will meet you at 10:30 or 11:00 AM at the OARS American River Outpost, located at 7330 River Park Drive, behind Hotshot Imaging’s store in Lotus.
+We will meet you near our camp store at 10:30 or 11:00 AM at the OARS American River Outpost, located at 7330 River Park Drive, behind Hotshot Imaging’s store in Lotus.
 Click here for a Google Map.

 Getting to the OARS American River Outpost